griffithlab/rnaseq_tutorial_wiki/Environment.md

 	echo $RNA_HOME

-You can PLACE THE RNA_HOME VARIABLE IN YOUR .bashrc and then logout and login again to avoid having to worry about it.
+You can place the RNA_HOME variable in your .bashrc and then logout and login again to avoid having to worry about it.
 This has been done for you in the pre-configured amazon instance that you will be using.